ABhutoria/Boishii/README.md

 # Boishii
 A Webapp for customers to order food at restaurants.
+Note that the requirements assume Linux/Ubuntu environment.

 ### To install dependencies: